Because of Winn-Dixie (film): Production

 The film was directed by Wayne Wang; produced by Trevor Albert, Walden Media, and Joan Singleton; distributed by 20th Century Fox; with music composed by Rachel Portman.
 It was shot on location in Napoleonville, Louisiana, with some shooting in Gibson, Louisiana.
 To make sure both dogs got on well with AnnaSophia Robb, who played Opal, she was brought in early to get acquainted with them and give them treats.
 By the time shooting started, they considered her a "safe" area.
 Winn-Dixie was played by multiple Picardy Shepherds, a rare breed from France.
 The DVD extra "Diamond in the Ruff" shows the two principal dogs named Scott and Lyco, but producer Trevor Albert mentions in the DVD feature commentary that, in all, four dogs were used.
 In the featurette "Meet Winn-Dixie" AnnaSophia Robb mentions that the stunt dog named Tasha jumped over the flour.
 The film's mouse was played by a rat.
 The choice was made carefully because while mice would have been preferable, rats are much easier to train.

-Director Wayne Wang wanted to use Picardy Shepherds because he thought they looked similar to the depiction of Winn-Dixie on the book cover and would appear familiar to its readers.
-Dogs were brought from France when none were available in the U.S. The film, like the book, is set in Naomi, Florida, even though it was filmed in Louisiana.
+Director Wayne Wang wanted to use Picardy Shepherds because he thought they looked similar to the depiction of Winn-Dixie from the book cover.
+Dogs were brought from France when none were available in the U.S. Just like the book, the film is set in Naomi, Florida, but filmed in Louisiana.
 The bunny that Otis hands Opal (at around 56 mins) is a Netherland Dwarf.
-They only get to be between 6 and 8 inches long.
+They only get to be between 7.5 to 9 inches.